Hermitian Matrix Definiteness from Quantum Phase Estimation: Acknowledgements

 \section{Acknowledgements}

-Authors want to thank CESGA for the provision of the computing resources, specially for the computing time on FinisTerrae II.
-Also, authors have used extensively the computing resources integrated in this supercomputer from Instituto Gallego de Física de Altas Energías (IGFAE).
+The authors want to thank CESGA for provisioning of the computing resources, specially for the computing time on FinisTerrae II.
+Also, the authors have used extensively the computing resources integrated in this supercomputer from Instituto Gallego de Física de Altas Energías (IGFAE).
 Those resources have been funded by Axencia Galega de Innovación (GAIN).
 Without them, this work would not have been possible.
-We also appreciate the comments from Cyril Allouche and Timothee Goubault de Brugiere from ATOS, which help to improve the content significantly, and from Juan José Nieto Roig from University of Santiago de Compostela.
-The work of JM was supported by grants FPA2014-52218-P and FPA2017-84436-P from Ministerio de Economia y Competitividad, by Xunta de Galicia ED431C 2017/07, by FEDER and by Grant Mar\'\i a de Maeztu Unit of Excellence MDM-2016-0692.
+We also appreciate the comments from Cyril Allouche and Timothee Goubault de Brugiere from ATOS, which help to improve the content significantly, from Juan José Nieto Roig from the University of Santiago de Compostela, from Elias F. Combarro from the University of Oviedo, and from Alejandro Gómez Frieiro from the University of Queensland.
+The work of JM was supported by grants FPA2014-52218-P and FPA2017-84436-P from Ministerio de Economia y Competitividad, by Xunta de Galicia ED431C 2017/07 and {\em Centro Singular de Investigaci\'on de Galicia} accreditation 2019-2022, by FEDER and the Spanish Research State Agency by {\em Mar\'\i a de Maeztu Unit of Excellence} MDM-2016-0692.